 What group therapy can help with

-Group therapy is a versatile treatment option that can address a range of mental health and emotional challenges.
-It provides a supportive environment where individuals facing similar issues can connect and learn new coping strategies.
-Some of the challenges and conditions commonly treated with group therapy include:
+Group therapy is a flexible treatment that can address many mental health and emotional challenges.
+It provides a supportive environment where people with similar issues can connect and learn new coping strategies.
+Some of the common conditions treated with group therapy include:

 • Addiction